2012–13 KNVB Cup

-PSV Eindhoven were the defending champions, having won the cup the previous season.

-The winners qualified for the play-off round of the 2013–14 UEFA Europa League.
+PSV Eindhoven were defending their 2012 title.
+The winners qualified for the play-off round in the 2013–14 UEFA Europa League.

+PSV reached the final but lost to AZ Alkmaar.

 Participants

-92 teams participated in the 2012-13 cup.
+92 teams contesting 91 matches.
 The 18 clubs of the Eredivisie and the 18 clubs of the Eerste divisie qualified automatically, entering in the second round.
-Other teams qualify by winning period titles in the previous year's competition or by winning a local KNVB Cup, called 'districtsbeker', for clubs from level 3 onwards, in the previous season.
+Other teams qualified by winning period titles in the previous season's competition or by winning a local KNVB Cup, called 'districtsbeker', for clubs from level 3 onwards, in the previous season.

-Teams marked green are still active in the tournament.

 Calendar

-The calendar for the 2012–13 KNVB Cup is as follows.
+The calendar for the 2012–13 KNVB Cup was as follows.

 First round

 56 amateur clubs competed in this stage of the competition for a place in the Second Round.
 These matches took place on 21 and 22 August 2012.